Meet Love Island 2020 contestant Siannise Fudge, the Islander who’s ‘after her own Aladdin’

 What’s Siânnise in search of in a person?

-The wonder guide, who proudly instructed HEARALPUBLICIST that she’s ‘just a normal girl’, is understood by her mates as Princess Jasmine and it appears she’s on the look out for her prince.
+The sweetness marketing consultant, who proudly instructed HEARALPUBLICIST that she’s ‘just a normal girl’, is understood by her associates as Princess Jasmine and it appears she’s on the look out for her prince.

-Talking forward of her ITV2 debut, Siânnise introduced her good kind on paper, saying: “Tall, dark and handsome – I’m after my own Aladdin, I guess.”

 What is going to make her dump a fellow Islander?